The Smart Way to Consider a Candidate’s Social Media

 ABOUT THE AUTHOR

 David Bloom is General Manager of Sterling’s Gig Economy team.
 David was included in Entrepreneur Magazine’s Brilliant 100 and on Business Insider’s list of 100 most interesting people in the NYC tech scene.
+Sterling offers compliance-focused, AI-based social media screening solutions—learn more here or be in touch.

 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.